jsdom/jsdom/README.md

 - `url` sets the value returned by `window.location`, `document.URL`, and `document.documentURI`, and affects things like resolution of relative URLs within the document and the same-origin restrictions and referrer used while fetching subresources.
 It defaults to `"about:blank"`.
 - `referrer` just affects the value read from `document.referrer`.
 It defaults to no referrer (which reflects as the empty string).
 - `contentType` affects the value read from `document.contentType`, as well as how the document is parsed: as HTML or as XML.
-Values that are not a [HTML mime type](https://mimesniff.spec.whatwg.org/#html-mime-type) or an [XML mime type](https://mimesniff.spec.whatwg.org/#xml-mime-type) will throw.
+Values that are not a [HTML MIME type](https://mimesniff.spec.whatwg.org/#html-mime-type) or an [XML MIME type](https://mimesniff.spec.whatwg.org/#xml-mime-type) will throw.
 It defaults to `"text/html"`.
 If a `charset` parameter is present, it can affect [binary data processing](#encoding-sniffing).
 - `includeNodeLocations` preserves the location info produced by the HTML parser, allowing you to retrieve it with the `nodeLocation()` method (described below).
 It also ensures that line numbers reported in exception stack traces for code running inside `<script>` elements are correct.
 It defaults to `false` to give the best performance, and cannot be used with an XML content type since our XML parser does not support location info.
 - `storageQuota` is the maximum size in code units for the separate storage areas used by `localStorage` and `sessionStorage`.
 Attempts to store data larger than this limit will cause a `DOMException` to be thrown.
 By default, it is set to 5,000,000 code units per origin, as inspired by the HTML specification.